-When you leave your boat for any length of time, switch the current off from all the main switches.
+When you leave the boat for any length of time, switch off the current from all main switches.
 Devices that constantly need current are active regardless of the position of the main switches.

 The design drawing of the boat's electrical system is presented in Appendix II.
-The location of the main switches is presented in the section Electrical system.
+The main switch is located under aft seat.
+In the main switch panel are direct supply switches for critical equipment and main switches for the start batteries, the service battery and the Aux battery.

-The main switch is located under after seat.
-In the main switch panel, there are direct supply switches for critical equipment and main switches for the start batteries, the service battery and the Aux battery.
+Current feed to the engine is achieved by turning the Start switch to the On position, feed to other equipment is achieved by turning the Service switch to the On position and feed to the bow thruster is achieved by turning the Aux switch to the On position.

-Current is fed to the engine by turning the Start switch to the On position.
-The current feed to other equipment is achieved by turning the Service switch to the On position, and feed to the bow thruster and windlasses is achieved by turning the Aux switch to the On position.
+- (1)

-- (1) Aux battery
+- (2)

-- (2) Start battery
+- Start battery

-- (3) Service battery
+Service battery